What is HIIT?

+It is a total myth that you need to run for hours before your body starts burning down fat.
 If only you knew from the start that you could burn more fat within a fraction of time, you wouldn’t be spending hours doing cardio – ever!

 You would definitely spend all week getting in hiit workouts for weight loss.
 This phenomenon of burning fat faster is due to the intensive nature of any hiit routine.
 Your fitness results is based on how hard you work rather than how long you work

 Incorporating weights into your hiit workout plan can be great, but you can achieve the same results even when training without them.

 The point of a hiit routine is to push your heart rate to it’s max to create an after-burn effect known as EPOC, or Excess Post-Exercise Oxygen Consumption.
 This is a process where your body continues to burn calories after the workout, in order to replenish your oxygen levels after a hard training session.

 The best of all hiit benefits is having the luxury to workout wherever you want to: